roast-cms/french-press-editor/examples/README.md

 import { Sugar } from "@roast-cms/react-sugar-styled"
 //
-// editor and components that help render it import { FrenchPress, Wrapper } from "../src/index"
+// editor and components that help render it
+// [ note that in this case components are loaded from NPM,
+// while in the example files they are loaded from project folder ] import { FrenchPress, Wrapper } from "@roast-cms/french-press-editor"
 //
 // this component will render the editor render(